appwrite/demo-todo-with-react/README.md

-# todo-with-react
+# totoooodoooo
-A basic demo example for integrating between Appwrite &amp; React JS 💙
+A simple todo app built with Appwrite and React